intron-innovation/Intron-Multimodal-Benchmarking/Readme.md

 ### 2.3 Limitations

 - **Geographic concentration:** The spoken QA subset is entirely from Nigeria; transcription and translation cover broader geographies but are still weighted toward Anglophone West and East Africa.
+- **Language community bias:** The spoken QA subset covers only Nigerian local languages (Yoruba, Hausa, Igbo, Pidgin, Ijaw, Igala, and others).
+African languages from East, Central, and Southern Africa — such as Kinyarwanda, Luganda, Swahili, Shona, and Zulu — are not represented in the QA task, limiting generalisability of QA results to non-Nigerian African language communities.
 - **Professional bias:** All QA speakers are medical practitioners; community health workers without formal medical training are not represented.
 - **Technology comfort bias:** Participants are users of Intron's app and therefore more technology-comfortable than the average CHW population.
 - **Code-switching:** Intra-utterance code-switching is present but inconsistently annotated across languages.